 - encourage deep and radical inner personal growth work that helps us ‘get out of our own way’ by exploring and healing our wounds and frees us up to offer a loving response to the world

 - challenge assumptions and bring new perspectives and ways of seeing so that the container of our mind is expanded to be able to increase our capacity for working with complexity and paradox

 - support leaders to identify what matters most to them in the world, focus on the idea of ‘being in service’ and help them see that they have a responsibility that goes beyond them to others to ease suffering in the wider world.

 That’s the sort of work that I want to do in the world.
 Coming back to that question at the start of this piece, maybe that’s one of the ways that my growth and service might make a contribution to the wellbeing or to the humanness of society.

 What about you?

 I have a new programme exploring Leadership and Love.
-A 6 week online programme starting 18 September, I have just 2 places remaining.
+Cohort 2 is now open for registration – we start on 22 January with just 12 places available – and you can find details here.
 It’s bold and not for everyone but if you are a leader committed to your growth and development, it might be just up your street 🙂

 And if you want my new content straight into your Inbox once a month, you can get that by subscribing to my Newsletter here.